 The second interview is with our entire eight-person team.
 By then the personality test results have been shared with our employees, who also know their own scores.
 That’s a conversation starter, but then each employee is encouraged to find out whether the candidate has the skills and personality needed to work with them.
 I like to find out if the candidates played the game they took home.
-The mood is really a casual free-for-all, designed to help the person let his or her true personality show.
+The mood is really a casual free-for-all, designed to help the person let their true personality show.

 No part of the process is a deal-breaker.
 Everything is designed to make sure they will fit in with us.
 After that final interview, the executive team takes input from everyone and makes the decision.

-Several of our hires told us they really felt a sense of what it was to like to work here before they accepted the job.
+Several of our hires told us they really felt a sense of what it was like to work here before they accepted the job.
 And after the final interview, many candidates let us know that they really, really want to work with us.

 Technique: Interview candidates online through a skills assessment first, then weed out whiners.

 Now, before they even come in to meet me, each potential hire has gone through a three-step vetting process.
 First I create a detailed job description and post it on various industry forums.
 Included are instructions to send a résumé to an email address with a specific subject line and to answer three simple questions—one of which is their hourly rate.
-In a quick glance of the subject line, I can disqualify a huge number of contenders for failure to follow directions.
+With a quick glance at the subject line, I can disqualify a huge number of contenders for failure to follow directions.
 The salary question is also powerful—candidates with high confidence in their skills are more likely to ask for a high rate and are more likely to deserve it.

 Finally, I invite three candidates in to interview.
 By then I’m confident each is qualified, and I’m mainly looking for a personality fit.
 The meeting lasts from 30 to 50 minutes and I plan the questions ahead of time.
-I spend some time talking about how important our work is to our clients’ businesses, and therefore their lives.
-I look for how they respond, whether they present themselves professionally, and if they have a good sense of humor about themselves.
+I spend some time talking about how important our work is to our client’s businesses, and therefore their lives.
+I look for how they respond, whether they present themselves professionally and if they have a good sense of humor about themselves.
 One question I always ask is: “What did you not like about your previous job?”
 If someone is a chronic whiner, this question opens a can of worms.